Wisieneu/CodeWars/readme.md

 # CodeWars Challenges: <a target="_blank" href="https://www.codewars.com/users/Wisieneu" >My profile</a>
+# Leetcode Challenges: <a target="_blank" href="https://leetcode.com/wisie/" >My profile</a>

-A repository filled with codewars challenges (kata).
-I try to do them every day to keep myself consistent in the art or problem solving, as well as mastering the syntax of a certain language.
+A repository filled with codewars challenges (kata) and leetcode problem solutions.
+I try to do them every day to keep myself consistent in the art of problem solving, as well as mastering the syntax of a certain language.

 ## Tech used: